Skip to contents

 • name (character): A label for the column.
 If NA or "", no label will be plotted.
 If this column is missing, id will be used to generate the name column.

 • geom (character): The geom of the column.
-Must be one of: "funkyrect", "circle", "rect", "bar", "pie", or "text".
+Must be one of: "funkyrect", "circle", "rect", "bar", "pie", "text" or "image".
 For "text", the corresponding column in data must be a character.
 For "pie", the column must be a list of named numeric vectors.
 For all other geoms, the column must be a numeric.

 • group (character): The grouping id of each column, must match with column_groups$group.
 If this column is missing or all values are NA, columns are assumed not to be grouped.